akreutzer82/cchcs-data-viz/r_tidy_basics.md

 ## R & RStudio

-I will use R and RStudio to create different plots.
+I will use R and RStudio to create different plots in next week’s Lunch & Learn.
 I will provide all code and output in a separate document before the Lunch & Learn in case you would like to follow along or try the code on your own.

 **Click**
 <a href="https://rstudio-education.github.io/hopr/starting.html"